slatex/stexls/README.md

 Use `--view-graph` in junction with `--file` to view the import-graph of that file, in case you want to debug something.

+Use `--continuous` to keep the instance alive, which saves time because the cache does not have to be reloaded every time you start the program.
+`--continuous` will promt you to press ENTER after each update to update again.

 # Usage

 This is a preview build and only has a small portion of commands available: